 Ruffalo’s acting career has largely focused on indie cinema, with his mainstream breakout role seeing him play a very green character: The Hulk.
 Unafraid to think independently, though, Ruffalo produced and narrated a documentary in 2016 called “Dear President Obama’ where he took the outgoing president to task for allowing the expansion of fracking – the process of high pressure extraction of natural gas and petroleum products now linked to an increase in earthquakes.

 Ruffalo has also starred in other documentaries and movies focused on environmental action, including “In this Climate’, a 2017 doc, and “Dark Waters,” a drama from Todd Haynes where Ruffalo plays a lawyer suing the DuPont chemical company for poisoning the Ohio River.
+For more, see: PFAS in drinking water: what you need to know

 One of the less well-known stars of Big Little Lies, Shailene Woodley, is passionate about climate change activism.
 Like many thirty-somethings, Woodley wants to have kids and says she, “just can’t justify bringing them into a world where I’m not fighting every single day to make direct change for future generations.
 So that’s my driver.”